jjonescz/awe/gradient/README.md

    Note that the first is for Gradient.run and the second is for local testing.

+   Alternatively, [Tailscale](https://tailscale.com/) is also installed in the container and can be used.
+It can be more resilient than huproxy, although it requires login and the connection is routed through some peer nodes.
+Simply install and start it on your local machine, then you can connect to the remote machine directly (the first time, you will need to authenticate the remote machine through a link displayed in Gradient machine output).
+You can either use its IP or (more persistent) host name if MagicDNS is enabled in Tailscale configuration.

 5. Connect via [VS Code](https://code.visualstudio.com/) with [Remote SSH](https://code.visualstudio.com/docs/remote/ssh) and open directory `/storage/awe/src`.